 So for me, I would remove the keywords atv rear storage and atv rear cooler and add these into Manual Keyword campaigns (see below).
-I will then block these keywords as negative exact match into my automatic campaigns to avoid bidding against myself.
+I will then block these keywords as negative exact match into my automatic campaigns.

 What's with all these ASINs in my reports?

 At this point, you may have noticed a bunch of ASINs under Customer Search Term.
 These ASINs are competitor's product listings that Amazon automatically displayed your ads on.
 We will use these ASINs for our Manual Product Targeting Campaigns below.

 See our list of common non-converting (“garbage”) keywords that you should add as negative keywords to all of your campaigns.

 I now have a list of high-converting keywords.
 We now stick these keywords into two types of campaigns: